 Motivation Minute, courtesy of JaseCaseMedical.com

-Today's quote was submitted by Julie
+Today's quote was submitted by Christine

 YOU CAN WEAR YOUR PATRIOTISM ON YOUR SLEEVE!
 We love this so much!
 John actually has pair #1!